dbos-inc/dbos-docs/docs/python/reference/dbos-class.md

 ```

 **Parameters:**
 - `fastapi`: If your application is using FastAPI, the `FastAPI` object.
-If this is passed in, DBOS automatically calls `launch` when FastAPI is fully initialized.
+If this is passed in, DBOS automatically calls [`dbos.launch`](#launch) when FastAPI is fully initialized.
 DBOS also adds to all routes a middleware that enables [tracing](../tutorials/logging-and-tracing.md#tracing) through FastAPI HTTP endpoints.
-- `config`: A configuration object, which if passed in is used in place of `dbos-config.yaml`.
+- `config`: A configuration object.
+By default, DBOS reads configuration from `dbos-config.yaml`, but if this object is passed in its contents are used instead.
 We recommend using this for testing only.

 ### launch